On Learning Text Style Transfer with Direct Rewards: Methods

 Style transfer accuracy rewards and content preservation rewards do not have a significant effect on the fluency of the outputs.
 Therefore, we again use the pre-trained GPT-2 model, but as a reward this time.
 To encourage the outputs to be as fluent as the source sentences, we define the fluency reward as the difference of the perplexity between the system outputs and source sentences:

 Here, $\textit{ppl}$ denotes the length-normalized perplexity assigned by the language model fine-tuned on the training set.

 As will be further discussed in Section~\ref{sub:adv}, we found that using the rewards mentioned above can still result in unnatural outputs.
-Therefore, we additionally use a LSTM-based \citep{hochreiter1997long} discriminator $f_{adv}$ to provide a naturalness reward, whose job is to discriminate the system outputs and the real sentences, in other word, an adversarial discriminator.
+Therefore, we additionally use a LSTM-based \citep{hochreiter1997long} discriminator $f_{adv}$ to provide a naturalness reward, whose job is to discriminate the system outputs and the real sentences, i.e., an adversarial discriminator.
 It constructs a min-max game with the generator:

 The naturalness reward is the log-likelihood of the outputs being classified as real sentences: